 OK, so who exactly is Doris?

-However, Jonny attributes his success to one fact above all, that he is able to visualise a woman sitting in the crowd behind the posts, directly in-between them.
+However, Jonny attributes his success to one fact above all, that he can visualise a woman sitting in the crowd behind the posts, directly in-between them.
 He has named her Doris.
 He aims for Doris, and invariably collects the three points on offer.
 Essentially, Jonny Wilkinson hallucinates during his kicking process.
-Hallucination, along with a number of other phenomena that Jonny exhibits - a single focus of attention, defocusing of the eyes, disassociation - are signs of trance.
+Hallucination, along with several other phenomena that Jonny exhibits - a single focus of attention, defocusing of the eyes, disassociation - are signs of trance.
 When he is at his most accurate, most elegant and most efficient, Jonny is in a brief, specifically directed trance.

-If we wish to replicate Jonny's consistency we not only have to practice constantly (even on Christmas day apparently), modelling his style and specific movements, we have to understand his mental processes as well.
-As Annett (1995) suggests, "The key to cognitive motor learning lies in elucidating the way in which learned skills are represented in memory".
+Suppose we wish to replicate Jonny's consistency we not only have to practice regularly (even on Christmas day apparently), modelling his style and specific movements.
+In that case, we have to understand his mental processes as well.
+As Annett (1995) suggests, "The key to cognitive-motor learning lies in elucidating how learned skills are represented in memory".
 Often it is the mental processes that are the difference that makes the difference.
 These processes are skills, and skills can be learnt.